We’re bringing legal and non-legal services together to help people avoid or exit homelessness.

 This reflects the long-term strength of our embedded partnerships with Launch Housing, Sacred Heart Mission – Journey to Social Inclusion and Greenlight, and cohealth, which enabled us to provide homeless or at-risk Victorians with seamless, remote access to legal services when COVID-19 hit.

-See how we innovated in response to the increased legal needs of Victorians experiencing
+See how we responsively addressed the increasing legal needs of Victorians experiencing homelessness during COVID-19 and the ongoing recovery phase.